StackVista/stackstate-docs/use/concepts/components.md

 ## Grouping

 Components of the same type and/or state can optionally be grouped together into a single element.
-Grouped components are represented by a circle in the topology visualization.
-The component group will be named `<COMPONENT_TYPE> group`.
-For example a group of components with type `pod` will be named `pod group`.
+In the topology visualization, components that have been grouped together have a circle icon with the name `<COMPONENT_TYPE> group`.
+For example a group of components with type `pod` will be shown in the topology visualization as a circle icon with the name `pod group`.

-The size of the component group's circle in the topology visualization represents the number of components in the group:
+The size of the circle icon reflects the number of components that are included in the group:

 * Less than 100 components = small circle
 * 100 to 150 components = medium circle